-A 2 Judge Bench of the supreme Court will decide whether practices prohibiting the entry of women into mosques violates the right to equality under Article 14 of the Constitution and whether such a right can be enforced against non state actors in view of the judgement of the Constitution Bench in the Sabarimala Temple Entry case.
+The Supreme Court will decide whether practices prohibiting the entry of women into mosques violates the right to equality under Article 14 of the Constitution and whether such a right can be enforced against non-state actors in view of the judgement of the Constitution Bench in the Sabarimala Temple Entry case.

 In October 2018, Yasmeen Zuber Ahmed and her husband Zuber Ahmed wrote a letter to the Mohmdiya Jama Masjid, Bopodi, Pune to seek permission for Yasmeen to enter local mosques to offer namaz (prayer).
 The Mohmdiya Jama Masjid administration responded, stating that women may not enter mosques in Pune and other areas.
 However, they also stated that they referred the request to Daud Kajha and Daud Ullum Devvand.
 After receiving no response from either Daud, the petitioners wrote a reminder letter in November 2018.
 In response, the Imam of Jama Masjid, Bopodi, Pune refused the request, but again expressed that he would refer the matter to higher authorities, saying that he was unsure about whether women could enter mosques.